top of page

 Elric followed the sword tip on his chest across the gloved hand that held it and up to the scowl staring down its length.
 With a twitch, he scampered across the battlefield to the tent.
 Along the way, he marveled that each man who arose with the sun seemed not to have awoken from a peaceful night of rest beneath the stars but from a bloodstained patch of trampled grass.
 The carnage of war littered the valley, but everywhere he looked not a single person was dead.

 Near a low wall of layered flagstones stood an off-white canvas tent held aloft by four sturdy wooden poles.
-Beneath this tent sat an overly large man in a folding chair behind a slim table.
+Beneath this tent sat an overly large man behind a slim table.
 Fiery orange hair ringed the crown of an otherwise bald, sunburned head.
 He sported an equally bright orange moustache, thick and bushy, flowing over the corners of his mouth like twin waterfalls and blending into a lengthy beard that draped across his ample torso.
 Several buttons strained at his military coat, while the middle two had given up entirely.
 Ornamentation on the coat indicated an officer of low rank.

 A short queue of men stood before the table, each one speaking in turn to the officer.
 Elric stepped into line behind a middle-aged man wearing tattered coveralls and holding a pitchfork upright like a walking stick.
 Covering his upper right arm was the bluish tattoo of a strength rune—a circle inside a triangle inside a circle—surrounded by elaborate knot-work designs.